-The film, in which Watson plays Noah's adopted daughter Ila, has stirred controversy for what some Christians say is an unbiblical portrayal of the flood narrative.
-Evangelist and filmmaker Ray Comfort announced that he would be releasing his own version of the story, "Noah and the Last Days," on Youtube and DVD on March 28, the same day that Aronofsky's film hits theaters.
+The film, in which Watson plays Noah's adopted daughter Ila, has garnered controversy around what some Christian groups have said is an unbiblical portrayal of the flood narrative.
+Evangelist and filmmaker Ray Comfort has stated that is releasing his own version of the story, "Noah and the Last Days," on Youtube and DVD on March 28, the same day that Aronofsky's film hits theaters.

-The movie has also been banned in several Muslim countries for depicting biblical figures like Noah on screen, which goes against Islamic teachings.
+It has also been banned in several Muslim countries for depicting Biblical figures like Noah on screen, which goes against Islamic teachings.

-A disclaimer by Paramount Pictures was later attached to promotional material surrounding "Noah," stating: "While artistic license has been taken, we believe that this film is true to the essence, values, and integrity of a story that is a cornerstone of faith for millions of people worldwide."
-It directs viewers to the biblical story found in Genesis.
+A disclaimer by Paramount Pictures was later attached to promotional material surrounding "Noah," stating: "While artistic license has been taken, we believe that this film is true to the essence, values, and integrity of a story that is a cornerstone of faith for millions of people worldwide," and directs viewers to the biblical story found in Genesis.

-Other stars of the film have, meanwhile, defended its portrayal of biblical themes.
-Jennifer Connelly, who plays Noah's wife Naameh, insisted in an interview last week that the movie is "true to the spirit of the story in the Bible."
+Other stars of the film have also defended its portrayal of biblical themes.
+Jennifer Connelly, who plays Noah's wife Naameh, insisted in an interview last week that it is "true to the spirit of the story in the Bible."

-Russell Crowe, who plays the titular character in "Noah," noted that the filmmakers "fully expected" controversy.
+Russell Crowe, who plays the titular character in "Noah," added that the filmmakers "fully expected" controversy around the film.